 The IdeaPad Gaming 3’s design isn’t something you’d call remarkable, just solid basics that are perfectly acceptable for an entry-level gaming laptop.
-The understated shadow black design is great, in fact, I prefer it to an over-designed one trying to compensate for an under-$1000 price with crazy flourishes.
-There are a few angled corners and lid line that add some style to the design – overall, it’s a restrained and inoffensive look.
+The understated shadow black design is excellent.
+I prefer it to an over-designed one trying to compensate for an under-$1000 price with crazy flourishes.
+A few angled corners and lid lines add style to the design – overall, it’s a restrained and inoffensive look.

 Comfortable Typing and Lots of Ports

-Just like the chassis build, the Lenovo IdeaPad Gaming 3 15 laptop gets a quality keyboard.
-Not surprising though, Lenovo has a thing with comfortable keyboards, and the Ideapad 3’s is no different.
+Like the chassis build, the Lenovo IdeaPad Gaming 3 15 laptop gets a quality keyboard.
+Not surprising, though, Lenovo has a thing with comfortable keyboards, and the Ideapad 3’s is no different.

 We’re talking of nicely sculptured keys with enough travel, without the feel of being unstable or mushy.
 They’re also lit with different colors per zone, which gives off an appealing glow.